How to use Jamstack with the server side and enterprise app

 I want my application to be dynamic

-So far, our mode of understanding was about building something static using static site generators, host the files on CDN and serve to the end-users.
-This is fine for a portfolio site, a static web site, a blogging application, etc.
+So far, our mode of understanding was about building something static using static site generators, host the files on CDN, and serve to the end-users.
+It is acceptable for a portfolio site, a static website, a blogging application, etc.

 - Schedule or send emails?